 I know what some of you are thinking.
 But my staff really hate it.
 I’ll never get them to embrace it.

 If the entire org hates the database, there’s likely a good reason.
-But before you upend everything to convince them otherwise, you need to understand why they feel that way.
-For ex. do they take issue with aspects that fall beyond your control – like functionality and user interface?
+But before you go changing everything, you need to understand why they feel that way.
+Do they take issue with aspects that fall beyond your control – like functionality and user interface?

 3) You’ve used other systems that you like better